erdemiraysu/Exploratory-Movie-Analyses/README.md

-# MOVIE INVESTIGATIONS FOR MICROSOFT
+# Exploratory Movie Analyses for Microsoft:

 ***
 ## Overview
 This project analyzes movie data to provide insights and recommendations about the kind of movies Microsoft should make for their new movie studio.